×

 San José & The Central Valley

-• Best for: Cultural experiences, museums, and nightlife.
+• Best for: Cultural experiences, museums, and a base for day trips.

-• Highlights: National Theater, Mercado Central, Poás Volcano.
+• Highlights: National Theater, Mercado Central, Poás Volcano, La Paz Waterfall Gardens (which we can arrange as a departure-day excursion).

 The Pacific Coast